 Ventotene is a very charming and very small island, it is in fact less than two miles long, first inhabited by the Romans.
 Here they built an incredible palace whose ruins can still be admired; it is named villa Iulia, after the daughter of the emperor Augustus who was sent here to exile.
 Another very interesting attraction in Ventotene is the “peschiera” (Roman fish farm), one of the few surviving examples of fish engineering.
 It was made up of two covered pools, protected from waves and sunlight, where fish could nest.
 They were attracted in a bigger outside pool, and trapped inside by an ingenious use of shutters and meshes.
-The Peschiera Romana is best visited by boat and offers its best to snorkelers and divers, because since the Roman Empire the sea level has gone up by around a meter and nowadays most of the ruins can be admired underwater.
+The Peschiera Romana is best visited by boat but the inside can only be explored by expert divers because since the Roman Empire the sea level has gone up by around a meter and nowadays most of the ruins are underwater.

 Motor yacht - steel - 1981

 Gulet - steel - 2010

 Motor yacht - steel - 1972